StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 28/05/2020 - Esrin - Brought the Minion sheet inventory in line with the latest Character sheet changes.
+Added talents to Minion sheet.
+Fixed a minor bug with group skill calculations (thanks Alex | HDScurox for the bug report).
 - 25/05/2020 - Esrin - Character sheet tweaks.
 Continued improvements to the inventory display in advance of equipable item support.
 - 22/05/2020 - Esrin - Minor bug fixes and tweaks, compatibility check with FVTT 0.6.0 stable release.
 - 18/05/2020 - alfarobl - Tweak to dice display orders to match the chat order, kindly provided by alfarobl.